Lamine Diack: Athlete

-International Association of Athletics Federations (IAAF)
+IAAF

 Diack became president of the International Association of Athletics Federations (IAAF) on 8 November 1999, and was re-elected for his fourth and final four-year term on 16 October 2011.
 He was also a member of the International Olympic Committee (IOC).

 Corruption

-In 2011 the ethics committee of the IOC conducted a year long investigation into claims that Diack had received bribes from the bankrupt sports marketing company International Sport and Leisure (ISL).
+In 2011 the ethics committee of the IOC conducted a year-long investigation into claims that Diack had received bribes from the bankrupt sports marketing company International Sport and Leisure (ISL).
 Diack received three payments in 1993 from ISL at a time when the company was in negotiations with the IAAF to sign a marketing contract.
 The IOC described Diack as having "placed himself in a conflict of interest situation".
 Diack claimed that he received the money from supporters after his house burned down.
-Diack was warned for his behaviour, with the fact that he was not a member of IOC at the time of the wrongdoing considered a mitigating factor.
+Diack was warned for his behavior, with the fact that he was not a member of IOC at the time of the wrongdoing considered a mitigating factor.

 In November 2015, Diack and several other top IAAF officials were arrested in France and charged with "passive corruption" and money laundering by French financial prosecutors.
 Diack was placed under house arrest in Paris and Gabriel Dollé, the former anti-doping manager at the IAAF, was taken into custody in Nice.
 The IOC provisionally suspended Diack, and he resigned his position as an IOC Honorary Member.

 In 2016, the World Anti-Doping Agency reported that with his influence, Diack was able to install two of his sons and a friend into positions that exerted influence over the IAAF.
 The report says that Lamine Diack "was responsible for organizing and enabling the conspiracy and corruption that took place in the IAAF."
 In 2018, Diack was handed an additional charge of "breach of trust" by French prosecutors.

 On 18 June 2020, the trial of Diack and five other people, including his son, concluded.
 Diack was sentenced to jail for four years, two of them suspended.

 Honours

-He was awarded with the Grand-Cordon of the Order of the Rising Sun of Japan in 2007.
+He was awarded the Grand-Cordon of the Order of the Rising Sun of Japan in 2007.